Acedio/snes-forth/README.md

-# nes-forth
+# snes-forth

-A (at the moment very incomplete) Forth for the NES!
+A (at the moment very incomplete) Forth for the SNES!